 THEY ARE HAPPIEST WHEN THEY ARE OUTDOORS

-- Pill bugs may occasionally be found inside homes, but are not known to cause any damage, they also do not contaminate food or spread diseases.
+- Pill bugs may occasionally be found inside homes.
+They are not known to cause any damage.
+Neither do not contaminate food or spread diseases.

 - Since a building is typically not a damp environment, they will often dry out and die.